Shahadhq/ReadMedApp/README.md

 The user wants to find a medicin.
 The user wants to view medicine information.
-The user wants to view Dosage, Side Effect, and Medicine Interaction.
+The user wants to view summrizied information about Dosage, Side Effects, and Medicine Interaction.

 Success Criteria: